aacsghimire/blogashish/content/posts/tech/hugosetup.md

 Alright I wanted to lecture you but that's not my forte.
 You should decide whether you want to write a *blog* or not.
 I surely can tell you advantages of it for you and for your audience:

-- *You* can share your thoughts and Knowledge freely without boundry and without loosing chain of thoughts.
+- *You* can share your thoughts and Knowledge freely without boundary and without loosing chain of thoughts.
 - *You* definately will increase your writing and story telling skills.
 - *You* can make your voice heard without being lost on the crowd.
 - *You* will be an independent creator, artist, writer, story teller, or Journalist.